-Perhaps due to the authoritarian structure of the Church, students at BYU (more than elsewhere?) come to college expecting Pure Truth to be bestowed by The Authorities (i.e. professors) on those lower down (i.e. students), instead of learning how to engage data and arguments.
+Perhaps due to the authoritarian structure of the Church, students at BYU (more than elsewhere?) come to college expecting Pure Truth to be bestowed by The Authorities (i.e. professors) on those less enlightened (i.e. students), instead of learning how to engage data and arguments.
 I’ve often distributed a collection of readings and articles to students in my Institute and BYU classes.
 These help introduce and reorient students towards a broader perspective of LDS intellectual engagement, approaches, and critical thinking.
 Essentially, this is accomplished through stories, historical/doctrinal/cultural engagement, scholarly engagement and explicit guidelines.

 My “standard packet” has varied a bit from time to time, so here’s a fuller list than anyone has previously received.